Kayaking and Hiking Milford Sound On My New Zealand Adventure

-New Zealand has always been known for it’s beautiful landscapes, but until you’ve been there, it is truly impossible to share and describe the sounds, scents, breathtaking vistas and the rush of fresh pure New Zealand air enlivening your lungs!
+New Zealand has always been known for it’s beautiful landscapes, but until you’ve been there, it is truly impossible to share and describe the sounds, scents, vistas and the freshness of the air!

-New Zealand’s South Island is covered in lush bush.
-There is no smog, it’s so clean and unpolluted.
-One third of New Zealand’s 4 and a half million residents live in the North Island’s Auckland, leaving much of the South Island unpopulated.
+New Zealand’s South Island is covered in lush greenery.
+There is no smog, it’s clean and unpolluted.
+One third of New Zealand’s 4.5 million residents live in Auckland, leaving much of the South Island unpopulated.
 You can walk, paddle or bike for miles and not see another soul.

-Milford Sound in New Zealand’s lower South Island is one of true wonders of the world.
+Milford Sound in New Zealand’s lower South Island is one of the true wonders of the world.
 With such a wide range of activities and things to see, you can count on leaving with your fill of amazing experiences.
-Steep bush covered mountains and waterfalls plunge down into deep blue water.
+Steep bush covered mountains, and waterfalls plunging down into deep blue water.
 There is so much wildlife, from nesting sea birds, to pods of dolphins and orca’s, making it a great place to paddle through in a kayak.

 You can also hike around Milford’s tracks and walkways, or take a bike ride around its edges through the bush.